rmcgorty/rmcgorty.github.io/_pages/about.md

 Here at the University of San Diego in the [Department of Physics and Biophysics](https://www.sandiego.edu/cas/physics/) we look at a number of different soft and squishy materials (some living and some not) with a whole bunch of different optical microscopy methods.

+Undergraduate students should check out an opportunity to work on research projects in Mexico over the 2024 summer.
+Details here: https://sites.google.com/view/nsf-ires-softmatter

 We recently released code for differential dynamic microscopy, an image analysis method we use in several projects.
 For more on that, see our [PyDDM documentation site](https://rmcgorty.github.io/PyDDM/build/html/index).